 Students at the University of Lynchburg have a new resource that will help them be better prepared for job and graduate school interviews.
 It’s “Suit Yourself,” a clothes closet on the third floor of Schewel Hall, where students can “shop” for interview attire at no cost to them.

 Donations — suits, dress shirts and shoes, scarves and ties, etc. — are currently being accepted.
 Gently used items must be clean and in good condition.
 New items are also appreciated.

-“The problem we have been seeing over the past years is that students don’t have the appropriate clothing or they are not even aware of what business attire is expected for them to be professional,” said Dr. Jimmy Roux, associate professor of communication studies and director of the Master of Arts in Nonprofit Leadership.
+“The problem we have been seeing over the past years is that students don’t have the appropriate clothing or they are not even aware of what business attire is expected for them to be professional,” said Dr. Jimmy Roux, professor of communication studies and nonprofit leadership, and director of the Master of Arts in Nonprofit Leadership Studies program.

 “Along with being able to get free interview clothing, students can receive coaching as well on what clothing fabric and colors go together for maximum effect.
 It’s just another of many ways the faculty and staff are putting students first.”